When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Nectar Classic

-What It’s Made Of: The top layer of the Nectar consists of 2 inches of pressure-relieving gel memory foam.
-This layer is followed by 3 inches of firmer transitional polyfoam and a 7-inch polyfoam support core.
-Nectar has included a cover with polyethylene fibers that are designed to draw heat away from the body.
+- What It’s Made Of: The top layer is 2 inches of pressure-relieving gel memory foam, followed by 3 inches of firmer transitional polyfoam and a 7-inch polyfoam support core.
+Cover is made with polyethylene fibers.

-What We Don’t Like: The Nectar has a solid foam build and teens may find it sleeps hot and restricts movement.
-The mattress is a little on the soft side for stomach sleepers, particularly those weighing more than 230 pounds.
+- What We Don’t Like: May sleep hot or restrict movement.
+A little on the soft side for stomach sleepers, particularly those over 230 pounds.

 Scoring & Reviews